the-sane/lug-wine/README.md

 # lug-wine

+wine-4.18-145-g237d563627 (Staging)
-wine-4.17-183-g1f2c17d2bc (Staging) wow64 biarch Build from 8.
+WoW64 biarch Build from 28.
 October 2019

 This is a Lutris runner for StarCitizen !

 This runner offers no fsync() support !
-Contains the latest fixes to esync() by doitsujin in the hope, it will solve the black screen issue in SC.
+When you run into a black screen, make sure you have vcrun2017/vcredist and d3dcompiler_47 installed in your prefix.
+You may have to copy the d3dcompiler_47.dll from the launcher dir to the games /Bin64 folder.

 Important: